 Topics covered include methods of obtaining, analyzing and presenting data, elementary probability, probability distributions, confidence intervals, hypothesis testing, linear regression and correlation, ANOVA, simulation techniques, and non-parametric tests.
 The course is capped by a research project on a topic chosen by the student.
-TI-89 Graphing Calculator required.
-(Prerequisite: Strongly Recommended C- or better in MATH120W or higher course, POI)
+(Prerequisite: Strongly Recommended C- or better in MATH120W or higher course or POI)